 But experience tells us that there is more to test automation than just raw speed.
-Yes, automation will give you more consistent, reliable results quicker than any human tester can operate, but it has to be accurate and it has to be effective.
+Yes, automation will give you more consistent, reliable results quicker than any human tester can generate, but it has to be accurate and it has to be effective.

 An optimized automated test suite should not just get you to market quicker.
 It should get you there with your reputation intact.
 The only thing worse than being second is being second-rate.